jhermo1229/NodeJsMongoDB/README.md

-# Php_To_Postman
+# NodeJS_MongoDB_Postman

-Simple connection of PHP to XAMPP created database.
+Simple connection of NodeJS to MongoDB databsase

-This whole folder should be saved inside XAMPP > HTDOCS folder to be able to access the XAMPP database.

-Can be tested using POSTMAN - http://localhost/php/api/post/read.php
+Can be tested using POSTMAN - http://localhost/api/post/read.php

-This will be used for an assignment for PROG8185 - VUE and PHP backend
+This will be used for an assignment for PROG8185 - VUE and NodeJs backend

 test commit